cofyc/dnscrypt-wrapper/README.md

 Unbound and TinyDNS are displayed by the program when generating a provider certificate.

+You can get instructions later by running:

+    # dnscrypt-wrapper --show-provider-publickey-dns-records
+                       --provider-cert-file <path/to/your/provider_cert_file>

 4) Run dnscrypt-proxy to check if it works:

     # dnscrypt-proxy --local-address=127.0.0.1:55 --resolver-address=127.0.0.1:443 \